sarahpmedeiros/course-2017-spr-proj/cxiao_jchew1_jguerero_mgarcia7/README.md

 ### Determining Correlation: ###
 [INSERT TEXT HERE]
+[[ 1.         -0.0243795  -0.41433783]
+ [-0.0243795   1.         -0.54327576]
+ [-0.41433783 -0.54327576  1.        ]]

+Shown above is our coefficient correlation array for our three variables containing data from foodscore, income, and obesity.
+Our calculations have determined that each of our coefficient correlations have successfully fallen in between the values 1 and -1.
+It appears that between each pair of distinct variables, there is a slight negative assocation that each variable has with each other.
+The 1's that are shown are obviously the full association that each variable has with its own self.
+The variables' own coefficient correlation with itself irrefutably lies on the positive line of best fit representing a positive correlation.

+Within our linear regression model we equated our variable on obesity as the dependent variable as shown as the output of our function.
+Since we set our dependent variable as obesity, we wanted to use linear regression to further calculate the correlation it has with our independent variables as represented by x which were on income and food score.
+With the given equation y = a1x1 + a2x2, we were also given predictor values that would provide or "predict" the outcome of our calculation on the relationship between our dependent variables on our independent variable, obesity.

 # Required libraries and tools
 The libraries pyshp, shapely, geopy, numpy will need to be installed before the program can be executed.
 They can be installed with these pip3 commands: